sassoftware/viya4-deployment/README.md

 #### Infrastructure
 Prior to running this playbook some infrastructure needs to be in place
 - Kubernetes cluster
 - Storage: When using nfs based storage (like Azure NetApp or EFS), then the storage needs certain folders setup.
-There needs to be a pvs folder created under the export path.
+There needs to be a PVs folder created under the export path.
 This is used for pvcs.
 Additonal folder will be created under the nfs exports by this tooling.
 - Jump Box: If the storage is nfs based (like efs).
 Then a jump server is also required.
 The jump server needs to have the nfs based storage mounted to /mnt/viya-share.
 The tooling will use ssh access to the jump box to setup the storage folder structure for viya deployments.
   ```
   /mnt/viya-share/